shukriadams/tuna-server/README.md

 Tuna lets you stream your music to any modern browser.
 It is open source and self-hosted, and uses popular storage platforms like Dropbox and NextCloud to host music files.

-You can try out a [Tuna demo](https://tuna-demo.shukriadams.com/) - the username/password are demo/demo.
+You can try out a [Tuna demo](https://tuna-demo.shukriadams.com/) - the username/password are `demo/demo`.
+Note that the server is running in readonly-mode so you will not be able to create playlists or change any config.

 Tuna has no social media or sharing capabilities of any kind, though it does let you post play stats to [Last.fm](http://last.fm).
 It works in browsers only, and it likely works badly on iOS due to how heavily Apple locks down in-browser caching.